-The Governor approves an annual plan for internal audits, and reports concerning the results of internal audits are submitted to the Governor to ensure prompt action concerning matters needing attention.
+The Governor& CEO approves an annual plan for internal audits, and the Audit Department and System Audit Office report to the Board of Directors and Audit & Supervisory Board Members.
+In addition, the Audit Department and System Audit Office report the results of internal audits to the Governor & CEO, Board of Directors, and Audit & Supervisory Board Members to ensure prompt action concerning matters needing attention.